Museum Arbeitswelt

 Entrance: barrier-free without height differences, automatic door opener at the entrance door

-In exhibitions: various walking aids and portable seating available for loan, symbol-based guidance system, marking of glass doors and columns, pebble floor in the TUNNEL OF MEMORY, concrete floor in all other areas
+In exhibitions: Various walking aids and portable seating available for loan, symbol-based guidance system, marking of glass doors and pillars, gravel flooring in the TOLLEN OF MEMORY, concrete flooring in all other areas

 Accessible information and content

-To listen: The offering varies from exhibition to exhibition.
+To listen: The offerings vary from exhibition to exhibition.
 Some include audio recordings with detailed descriptions of the rooms and content.

-In sign language: The offering varies from exhibition to exhibition; some videos are available in sign language.
+In sign language: The offerings vary from exhibition to exhibition; some include videos in sign language.

-In Braille and to touch: The offering varies from exhibition to exhibition.
-In some cases, orientation maps or information in Braille are available.
+In Braille and tactile: The offerings vary from exhibition to exhibition.
+Some exhibits offer orientation maps or information in Braille.

-Miscellaneous: Various specially marked exhibition contents to smell or tactile to touch and feel.
+Miscellaneous: Various specially marked exhibition contents for smelling or tactile touching and feeling.

-Target group-specific tours: Tours with sign language interpreters can be booked on request.
+Target group-specific tours: Tours with sign language interpreters can be booked upon request.
 A public tour with sign language interpreters takes place approximately once a year.
-There are also specially trained staff for tours in easy language.
+Specially trained staff are also available for tours in easy-to-read language.

 Target group-specific workshops: available on request, there is an experienced team

-Sensory mediation aids: Touch, smell or hearing stations at least partially present
+Sensory mediation aids: Tactile, olfactory or auditory stations at least partially present

 • Austrian Museum Quality Seal